Tues July 03 2018

 4. the type of cards you are accepting (i.e. debit, credit, commercial etc.).

 The above four factors will help your payment provider determine what solution you need.
-For example, if you’re looking to take face-to-face (F2F) payments, you’ll need card machines (also known as card terminals).
-For online transactions, you’ll need an online an online payment gateway solution.
+For example, if you’re looking to take face-to-face (F2F) payments, you’ll need card machines (also known as card terminals and card readers).
+For online transactions, you’ll need an online payment gateway solution.
 For both, you’ll need, well, both.
 The card transaction fees of these solutions will be different, and based on the four main factors above.

 It’s worth knowing that your business credit rating could affect the terms you’re offered by a payment provider.
 Standard payment terms (how long it’ll take between taking a customer card payment and seeing the money arrive in your business bank account) are between 2 and 4 working days.
 The exact number of days depends on what time of day the transaction is processed.
 But these may be longer if you don’t have a good business credit rating.

-The following charges will be paid to your acquirer (e.g. Barclaycard):
+The following merchant services fees and charges will be paid to your acquirer (e.g. Barclaycard) who’s there to help you with processing payments:

 This is the cost of taking card payments, based on the transaction rate agreed with your payment provider and the four points above.
 You’ll pay the MSC monthly.
 The transaction rate is different for each card type, for example accepting debit card payments will be at a different rate and therefore cost you a different amount than credit card payments.
 The rate is set as a percentage of the value of each transaction.